-The only thing missing is that standard port for Kinect, which we mentioned earlier.
+The only thing missing is a standard port for Kinect.

 Also, if you like your consoles in loud color schemes – or anything other than white – you're out of luck.
-Microsoft's new Xbox Design Lab program only allows you to to customise the color of your controllers, when it comes to the console itself you're limited to white, unless you opt for one of the special editions that have been released to coincide with various games.
+Microsoft's Xbox Design Lab program only allows you to to customize the color of your controllers, so when it comes to the console itself you're limited to white (unless you opt for one of the special editions that have been released to coincide with various games).

 While Microsoft has said that the chipset has remained exactly the same, it has swapped the standard Blu-ray disc drive for a 4K, HDR-capable one that can read Ultra HD Blu-rays, the next generation of physical media.